-You can see the video here!
+You can see how the preview looks below on Slack!

 Before Christmas we published a Global Guide to Safeguarding Young People in Dojos on Kata.
 You can see the Child Protection Global here.

 Adapted from the Irish Child Protection Policy that was released in 2015 it is aimed to give all global mentors an overview of how to recruit volunteers, and volunteer code of behaviour.